-Tax Evasion Defense Lawyers
+Tax Evasion Attorney for Tax Fraud Defense

 Paying less than you owe to the Internal Revenue Service (IRS) is a violation of federal law that can lead to civil or criminal penalties.
 If you are under investigation or facing charges for tax evasion under 26 U.S.C.
 Section 7201, you need to engage experienced federal defense counsel promptly.